 Another type of trading that is commonly practiced by Forex traders of all stripes is fundamental trading.
 What you are looking at with fundamental trading is the concept of trading currency pairs based on news events and other fundamental economic news that might impact the currency pairs.
 You cannot get away from the fact that real-world events have an impact on how currency pairs trade.
 If you don’t know what news events to look out for, or how those news events may shape the way that the currency pair moves, then you are likely going to be very confused by the market for a long time to come.

-People in the technical trading camp may suggest that all of the fundamental news is already built into the price of the pair, and that you don’t need to know why the pair has traded a certain way, just that it has, and then adapt to it.
-They are welcome to that opinion, but it is not solid enough to explain everything that goes on with various currency pairs.
-Fundamental analysis is important too, because it can help explain when there are massive moves in one direction or another in a currency pair.
+People in the technical trading camp may suggest that all of the fundamental news is already built into the price of the pair and that you don’t need to know why the pair has traded a certain way, just that it has, and then adapt to it.
+They welcome that opinion, but it is not solid enough to explain everything that goes on with various currency pairs.
+Fundamental analysis is important too because it can help explain when there are massive moves in one direction or another in a currency pair.
 This does happen sometimes, and some people may be caught off guard if they are not sure what the fundamental and underlying reasons for these moves are.

-You might find yourself drawn to one camp or the other more in this debate, but you should realize that you will need both fundamental analysis and technical analysis to make informed and wise trades day in and day out.
-There isn’t a trader alive who has consistently profited without using both sides of this coin at least to some respect.
+You might find yourself drawn to one camp or the other more in this debate, but you should realize that in answering what type of trading analysis is best, you will need both fundamental analysis and technical analysis to make informed and wise trades day in and day out.
+There isn’t a trader alive who has consistently profited without using both sides of this coin at least in some respect.
 Which one works the best is largely a function of which one feels more natural to you, and which one you are willing to spend more time examining.
 You might formulate a strategy that relies 90% on fundamentals and 10% on technical trading ideas or vice-versa, but the bottom line is that you need to do something that brings both ideas into the fold.
 If you don’t have a balanced strategy, then expect major swings up and down in your trading account until you reach a point where you finally decide that it really is time to buckle down and create a more workable strategy.
 If you don’t do this, then don’t expect things to work out the way that you had hoped.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.